Welcome to another Wacky Workshops project – Goddess of Glee friendship dolls.

 - Download your template

-- Cut out the template pieces and use to trace outline onto cardboard
+- Cut out the template pieces and use to trace the outline onto cardboard

 - Cut out the cardboard outlines